remult/remult/docs/docs/migrations.md

   This approach ensures that the migrations are applied each time the API initializes.
 Note that the `migrate` and `generateMigrations` functions typically close the connection used by the `dataProvider` when they complete.
 In this code, we disable this behavior using the `endConnection: false` option, instructing the `migrate` function to keep the `dataProvider` connection open when it completes.

 Choose the approach that best fits your application's deployment and initialization process.

+### Migration Philosophy: Embracing Backward Compatibility

+We believe in designing migrations with a backward compatibility mindset.
+This approach ensures that older versions of the code can operate smoothly with newer versions of the database.
+To achieve this, we recommend:

+- Never dropping columns or tables.
+- Instead of altering a column, adding a new column and copying the data to it as part of the migration process.

+This philosophy minimizes disruptions and ensures a smoother transition during database schema updates.

 ### Manually Triggering `ensureSchema`